iodepo/odis-arch/book/content.md

-# About Structured Data on the Web
+# Structured Data on the Web

 ## About